arisGio/angular/README.md

 Dependency injection is the mechanism that manages the dependencies of an app's components and the services that other components can use.

 <code>ng generate service housing --skip-tests</code>

+# Routing

+Routing is the ability to navigate from one component in the application to another.
+In <a href="https://angular.io/guide/router-tutorial#using-angular-routes-in-a-single-page-application">Single Page Applications (SPA)</a>, only parts of the page are updated to represent the requested view for the user.

+The <a href="https://angular.io/guide/router-tutorial">Angular Router</a> enables users to declare routes and specify which component should be displayed on the screen if that route is requested by the application.